-Financial donors/contributors: Bill Jeffway & Chris Lee, Robert Jeffway, Sr. & Louise Jeffway, Jennifer Jing, Beverly Kane, Victoria LoBrutto, Barbara Thompson, Bonnie Wood.
-Other supporters Michael Frazier, Kathy Hammer & Arthur Seelbinder, Kathleen Bray Spiers, Jeff Spiers.
+Sponsors: Bill Jeffway & Chris Lee, Robert Jeffway, Sr. & Louise Jeffway, Jennifer Jing, Beverly Kane, Victoria LoBrutto, Barbara Thompson, Bonnie Wood.
+Contributors/supporters Michael Frazier, Kathy Hammer & Arthur Seelbinder, Kathleen Bray Spiers, Jeff Spiers.
 Professional advice from and special thanks to Garry at Rhinebeck Cemetery, Clare at Kol-Rocklea Memorials, essential research and advice from Beverly Kane.

 Graduates from Hunter College (then Normal School) and approved for teaching in the New York City School system.
 Becomes a successful substitute teacher among children of color.

 Gives a lecture entitled, "Some Afro-American Women of Mark" at the Brooklyn Literary Union, February 16, 1892, which is published in the national journal of the African Methodist Episcopal Church April, 1892.

 Applies for and is denied teaching position that would involve teaching white students, takes legal action and loses, but ultimately becomes the first woman of color, or person of color, allowed to teach white students in New York City.